aileen-r/find-me-yoga/README.md

 # Find Me Yoga

 **Super WIP**.
+I'm working and learning in public on this one, so feel free to poke around and judge my incomplete work. 😅

 I like doing yoga, but I haven't been doing enough lately.
 Trying to find a video across several platforms is hard.
 Choice paralysis is harder than normal early in the morning (which is when I like to practise).

 This is going to be a helper app that picks my yoga video for me.
 It will ask a couple of questions about how much time I have and what my energy level is, then it will take me straight to a video.
 No need to scroll through video libraries.